IVF Cycle Tracker

 • The stim-phase hero banner shows the current stim day number and days remaining until trigger or retrieval.

-PHASE 3 — Trigger Day
+PHASE 3 — Trigger Day (per the Freeze-All trigger sheet, received July 18, 2026)

 • On the trigger date: all stim injections (Rekovelle, Menopur, Decadron) are automatically removed from the task list (any medication given an earlier end date in Setup has already stopped by then).
+The trigger sheet confirms: no Rekovelle/Menopur today, stop Decadron and CoQ10.

-• A second task appears: "Take Milk of Magnesia at bedtime" (may cause diarrhea — this is expected per protocol).
+• A task appears: "Take Milk of Magnesia at bedtime" (may cause diarrhea — this is expected per protocol).

 • 2 days before trigger: a warning reminder appears — "Trigger in N days — confirm pickup of trigger medication from Green Valley Pharmacy."